Kouign-amann are an indulgent crisp and flaky pastry made from layers of caramelised laminated dough with a fluffy, buttery interior.

 Jump to:

 We are on a little bit of a laminated pastry roll...
-Following from my cinnamon cruffins the next laminated dough recipe is the kouign-amann.
+Following my cinnamon cruffins the next laminated dough recipe is the kouign-amann.
 If you have never had a kouign-amann you are seriously missing out!

 What is a Kouign-Amann?